 In September, 1971, a beginner western style square dance class was started under the leadership of Johnny Davis.
-In 1972 the first organized Western Square Dance Club in Clermont County was formed, which adopted the name of Frontier Squares in 1973 - the same year they started dancing in the Victor Stier American Legion Hall.
+In 1972 the first organized Western Square Dance Club in Clermont County was formed, and we adopted the name of Frontier Squares in 1973.
+We started dancing in the Victor Stier American Legion Hall.

 Now, Frontier Squares has over 100 members and is one of the largest Square Dance Clubs in the Greater Cincinnati/Northern Kentucky area.